-In collaboration with the Empowered Youth of Columbus‘ Crime Prevention program, a CSO musician provides free after-school group violin instruction to young children within the Muscogee County School District.
-This program is designed to instill in them the discipline, powers of concentration, and team work necessary to be successful, not only in music but in life.
+In collaboration with the Empowered Youth of Columbus‘ Crime Prevention program and Columbus Parks and Recreation, the CSO provides free after-school group instrumental instruction to young children at Title I schools within the Muscogee County School District.
+Making Music Matters is designed to instill in them the discipline, powers of concentration, and teamwork necessary to be successful, not only in music but in life.
 It is teaching life skills through music.
 Our goal is not to create professional musicians, but rather to enrich students’ lives through the creative pursuit of musical skills.
+We are currently teaching in Downtown Elementary Magnet Academy, Dawson Elementary, Gentian Elementary, and Brewer Elementary.

 Prior to specific concerts, Columbus area music students are invited to attend a master class taught by CSO musicians on technique and artistry.
 This master class series gives students the opportunity to perform in front of an audience while receiving immediate feedback from professional musicians.
 This program will give specific insight on soloistic and chamber performance practices as well as one-on-one instruction.